puppetlabs/puppet-docs/source/puppet/3.5/reference/ssl_attributes_extensions.markdown

 [autosign_basic]: ./ssl_autosign.html#basic-autosigning-autosignconf
 [puppet_oids]: #puppet-specific-registered-ids
 [trusted_hash]: ./lang_variables.html#trusted-node-data
+[enable_trusted]: ./config_important_settings.html#getting-new-features-early

 Summary
 -----

 When puppet agent nodes request their certificates, the certificate signing request (CSR) usually just contains their certname and the necessary cryptographic information.
 However, agents can also embed more data in their CSR.
 This extra data can be useful for [policy-based autosigning][autosign_policy].
 In future Puppet versions, extensions may also be passed to the compiler as trusted facts.

-### Status as of Late 2013
+### Status as of Early 2014

-Today, embedding additional data into CSRs is only useful in deployments where:
+In Puppet 3.5, embedding additional data into CSRs is mostly useful in deployments where:

 * Large numbers of nodes are regularly created and destroyed as part of an elastic scaling system.
-* Infrastructure designers are willing to build custom tooling to make certificate autosigning more secure and useful.
+* You are willing to build custom tooling to make certificate autosigning more secure and useful.

+It may also be useful in deployments where:

+* Puppet is used to deploy private keys or other sensitive information, and you want extra control over which nodes receive this data.

-If your deployment doesn't match this description, you may not need this feature.
+If your deployment doesn't match one of these descriptions, you may not need this feature.

 > ### Version Note
 >
-> CSR attributes and certificate extensions are only available in Puppet 3.4.0 and newer.
+> CSR attributes and certificate extensions are only available in Puppet 3.4 and newer.
+Access to extensions in the `$trusted` hash is available in 3.5 and newer.

 Timing: When Data Can be Added to CSRs / Certificates